core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 An anyxml schema node is used to serialize an arbitrary CBOR content, i.e., its value can be any CBOR binary object. anyxml value MAY contain CBOR data items tagged with one of the tag listed in {{tag-registry}}, these tags shall be supported.

-The following example shows a valid CBOR encoded instance consisting of a CBOR array containing the CBOR values 'true', 'null' and 'true'.
+The following example shows a valid CBOR encoded instance consisting of a CBOR array containing the CBOR simple values 'true', 'null' and 'true'.

 Definition example from {{RFC7951}}: